You & Me

 Good audio.
 And be sure your reader's volume and performance is not overpowering yours.

 Have a good reader. preferably another actor but at the very least, someone who sounds natural.

 Cameras on a tripod are wonderful. phones & tablets are acceptable too, make sure you shoot it horizontally.

 The frame is usually top of head and shoulders/mid chest.
 Theatre and comedy prefer down to the waist.
 Be sure to read all instructions thoroughly and don't deviate.

 PROS of self taping - you can do it until you get it right.
 CONS of self taping - you can do it until you get it right.
 Try and find a balance.
 Treat a self tape as though you are going into the room, it's good practice.

 There are many more things to take into consideration.
-If you'd like to schedule an on-camera/selftape session with me, please contact me through my contact page.
-I also coach online.
+If you'd like to schedule a zoom selftape session with me, please hit the red button above.